dustinpfister/hexo_sitesource/source/_posts/nodejs-js-yaml.md

 ## Further reading

 In this post I will not be going over the full scope of YAML, there are some [good resources](http://www.yaml.org/start.html) that do just that.
 This is just another quick post of mine on one of the many [node.js](/categories/node-js/) packages I have fiddled around with.

+Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).

 <!-- notes